telerik/ajax-docs/installation/installing-the-telerik-controls-from-nuget-package.md

 * Telerik.Documents.SpreadsheetStreaming.for.Net40.xxxxx.x.xxx.nupkg - Telerik.Documents.SpreadsheetStreaming.dll

+* Newtonsoft.Json - Newtonsoft.Json.dll - available for download from the nuget.org server.

-The Newtonsoft.Json.dll and Telerik.Web.Spreadsheet.dll are not available as nuget packages for download from the private Telerik Nuget server or [Telerik.com account](https://www.telerik.com/account/product-download?product=RCAJAX) and you can obtain them from the AdditionalLibraries/Bin40 installation folder.
+* Telerik.Web.Spreadsheet.nupkg - not yet available as a nuget package.
+You can also obtain the Telerik.Web.Spreadsheet.dll from the AdditionalLibraries/Bin40 installation folder.

 ## Downloading a NuGet Package